-CC Cycle 1 Week 16 Plan for Abecedarian Tutors
+CC Cycle 1 Week 16 Lesson for Abecedarian Tutors

 This is the plan I used while tutoring a Classical Conversations Cycle 1 Week 16 abecederian class.
 I have included all the subjects including new grammar, Great Artists, presentations, science experiments, and review game.
 I also added my weekly parent email.
 This is not an official tutor plan.
 It's simply what I did.
 I'm sharing it so other tutors can use it as a springboard from which to plan your own lessons that are tailored to best meet the needs of your own class.